• don •

 Notes: As you might have guessed, we are really dealing with distinct words here, though some of our student readers might see a connection between the second and third meanings.
 (They're right.)
 Not much may be made from the verb; it has an antonym doff.
 The noun, however, has been converted to donhood, donlike, even donly, as to speak in a donly manner.

 In Play: Let's begin today with a university setting: "Several students watched the don doff his hat and don his robe before leaving for his lecture."
 But wait a minute: clothing isn't the only thing we may don: "Constance Waring donned an air of wounded pride when she wasn't chosen homecoming queen."

 Word History: A hint as to the origin of the verb to don may be seen in its antonym, doff.
 The verb don is a reduction of the phrase "do on", just as its antonym comes from "do off".
-These phrases were very popular until the middle of the 17th century, when they began contracting to the single verbs they are today.
-The noun is an Italian and Spanish reduction of Latin dominum "lord, master".
-The Spanish version arose as student slang in 17th century England and the Italian was applied to the Mafia in the 1950s.
+The noun is an Italian, Portuguese and Spanish reduction of Latin dominus "lord, master".
+In Spanish and Portuguese doña is the feminine correlate of don.
 Italian developed a feminine form of the same Latin word, donna "woman, lady", which we see in madonna, a reduction of the phrase mia donna "my lady".
+Madonna is the correlate of French madame which English, once again, simply helped itself to.
+Danger is a French rearrangement of the same Latin word, dominus.
+Dominarium "authority, power" is presumed to be a derivative of this word.
+Old French reduced this word to dangier without changing its meaning.
+Middle English borrowed the French remake as daunger "power, peril", which descended to Modern English as danger.
 (Let us all don a smile reflecting sincere gratitude to Lin Strack, who suggested today's Good Words.)